DeforaNetworks/uc_dataprotection/README.txt

 You can theme both form and ToS text from two tpl files included with this module and a css file, just copy those tpl files in your theme and modify the text, structure or css.
-By default, the node body
+By default, the node body will be displayed.

 -- Know Issues --
 The ToS can be placed as a cart pane, but then it won't be required.